-wosfile is a Python package designed to read and handle data exported from Thomson Reuters Web of Science™.
+wosfile is a Python package designed to read and handle data exported from Clarivate Analytics Web of Science™.
 It supports both tab-delimited files and so-called ‘plain text’ files.

 The point of wosfile is to read export files from WoS and give you a simple data structure—essentially a dict—that can be further analyzed with tools available in standard Python or with third-party packages.
 If you're looking for a ‘one-size-fits-all’ solution, this is probably not it.